fossabot/MetabolicAtlas/README.md

 python manage.py makemigrations
 python manage.py migrate
-python manage.py graph_models -a -o ER.png        # will generate a PNG overview of your tables python manage.py populateDB --organism human      # read in the HMR database, and all associated annotations python manage.py addTissueOntology                # add the BrendaTissueOntology, this is model independent and should only be added once... python manage.py addNumberOfInteractionPartners   # for each reaction_component calculate the number of interaction partners... python manage.py expressionDataFromHPA
+python manage.py graph_models -a -o ER.png        # will generate a PNG overview of your tables python manage.py populateDB      # read in the HMR database, and all associated annotations python manage.py addTissueOntology                # add the BrendaTissueOntology, this is model independent and should only be added once... python manage.py addNumberOfInteractionPartners   # for each reaction_component calculate the number of interaction partners... python manage.py expressionDataFromHPA